uber/RemoteShuffleService/README.md

 spark.dynamicAllocation.shuffleTracking.timeout=1
 ```

 Now you can run your application in your own Spark Kubernetes environment.
+Please note the value for
+"spark.shuffle.rss.serverSequence.connectionString" contains string like "rss-%s".
+This is intended because
+RssShuffleManager will use it to generate actual connection string like rss-0.xxx and rss-1.xxx.

 If you do not have your own environment to run Spark, please see [Punch Project](https://github.com/datapunchorg/punch),
 which provides a one-click tool to create a Spark environment on AWS.